-One question that comes often is “How can I build a form with dependent dropdown elements?”.
+One question that comes up often in Bubble forums is “How can I build a form with dependent dropdown elements?”
 In other words, how can there be multiple dropdowns on a page, where the options of the second or third dropdown depend on the content of the first one (e.g. picking a city once a country has been selected).
 We’re going to build an app that does this, and then display a picture of the city that has been selected in the second dropdown.

 To do this, we want to have the choices of the dropdown menus to be dynamic, and have their options come from our app database.